 But you will need to act quickly.
 For example, qualifying expenditure during the year to 31 March 2022 must be recorded in the tax return for that year.
 The deadline for filing this return was 31 March 2023, but you can still make amendments up to 31 March 2024, if you haven’t yet included included any qualifying expenditure.

-Cut your tax bill by 25p for every £1 you invest
+Cut your tax bill by 25p for every £1 spent

 It can also be used alongside AIA

 Furthermore, these allowances are available alongside the ongoing Annual Investment Allowance (AIA) which provides 100% relief for costs of qualifying plant and machinery in the tax year of purchase.

 The AIA expenditure limit was also previously extended to £1 million until 31 December 2021.
 Whilst the AIA is available on plant and machinery similar to the super deduction it can also be used on second-hand equipment and assets qualifying as special rate.